ckriewall/bootstrap-n-hooks/README.md

 # react2019

-Clone the repo for a working project, or perform the manual installation to practice scaffolding a modern app.
-Emphasis is placed on using:
+Clone the repo or perform the manual installation to practice scaffolding a modern app.
+Emphasis is placed on:

-- React Functional Components with Arrow Functions (not component classes)
+- React [Arrow Function Components](https://www.robinwieruch.de/react-function-component#react-arrow-function-component), not classes or SFCs.
-- React Hooks (not component lifecycle events)
+- React [Hooks](https://reactjs.org/docs/hooks-intro.html) for component state rather than classes

 ## Getting Started